 M.P.H.Columbia University Mailman School of Public Health

 Postdoctoral fellowship in psychiatric epidemiology Her doctoral dissertation examined women's employment status and health care access.
 Her postdoctoral fellowship in psychiatric epidemiology produced an experiment that successfully measured environmental influences on survey response bias.
-Dr. Lutz's unflagging interests in both these areas have led her to working with others for health acre as a human right and in finding creative ways to advocate against stigma.
+Dr. Lutz's unflagging interests in both these areas have led her to working with others for health care as a human right and in finding creative ways to advocate against stigma.

 Social Welfare Institutions I and II